 During the Site Investigation one additional clearly defined valleyland was identified in the vicinity of Sararas Road east of Blackbush Line.
-It is identified as V-001 and is shown on Figure 5b, Appendix A. This valleyland is approximately 1,400 m in length with an average width of 100 m.
-Slopes are up to 30° in the steepest locations.
+It is identified as V-001 and is shown on Figure 6b, Appendix A. This valleyland is approximately 1,400 m in length with an average width of 100 m.
+Slopes are up to 30° in the steepest locations, as summarized in Table 7.1.
 This feature will be brought forward for further study in the EOS.